md-irshad-alam/kazamsoftware/README.md

 ## 📦 Features

 - ✅ Real-time updates using Socket.IO
-- ✅ Add, update, and delete task notes
+- ✅ Get All Task and create a new task
-- ✅ Infinite scrolling for task list
+- ✅ Loading skeleton effect
-- ✅ Paginated backend API (10 tasks per page)
-- ✅ API fetches a maximum of 10 pages (100 tasks)
+- ✅ New Task will show on the TOP
 - ✅ Redis is used as a temporary cache for tasks
 - ✅ When Redis has more than 40 tasks, they are inserted into MongoDB automatically
 - ✅ Clean architecture with TypeScript on both client and server